huntforhomesaz/cleanout2closing-site/content/pages/service-out-of-state-owners.md

 - What you want from the property: maximize value, exit quickly, or something in between.
 - Any time or money constraints you are working under.

-The goal is to understand what â€œsuccessâ€ looks like for you before we touch the house.
+The goal is to understand what "success" looks like for you before we touch the house.

-### Step 2 â€“ Walk and document the property on your behalf
+### Step 2 — Walk and document the property on your behalf

 Next, I visit the property in person.